Jim-Hodapp-Coaching/esp32-pico-wifi/README.md

-# A Rust-based UART echo server for the Raspberry Pi Pico
+# A Rust-based Pico driver for the ESP32 wireless feather board from Pimoroni

 ## Getting started